Winipedia/pyrig/README.md

 ### [CI/CD & Repository Protection](https://Winipedia.github.io/pyrig/ci-cd)

-Pyrig generates GitHub Actions workflows for CI/CD and automatically configures and applies repository protection settings and branch protection rules to ensure your repository is protected.
+Pyrig generates GitHub Actions workflows for CI/CD which automatically configure and apply repository protection settings and branch protection rules when they run to ensure your repository is protected.
-Run `pyrig protect-repo` to apply or update repository protection settings or simply use the fully working CI/CD pipeline to apply them automatically.
+Push your code to GitHub after initialization and see it in action.

 ## Commands